jimmyn/aws-elasticsearch-model/README.md

 Read more about [mappings](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping.html) and [settings](https://www.elastic.co/guide/en/elasticsearch/reference/current/index-modules.html#index-modules-settings)

 ## Use custom `id` field
-By defaul ElasticModel will use `id` field in your data to privide unique `id` to ElasticSearch but it can be customized.
+By default ElasticModel will use `id` field in your data to provide unique `id` to Elasticsearch but it can be customized.

 ```typescript
 const elasticModel = new ElasticModel({